 Pre-paid personal mail can be left in the post tray and will be collected by Royal Mail at the end of each working day.
 The Royal Mail on-line system allows you to pay for and print postage.

 The Laboratory’s franking machine is for University business.
 As a service to staff and research students, Reception is able to manage very small volumes of personal postage through the franking machine, paid for in cash.
 Please do not abuse this privilege and, in particular, Reception should not be asked to handle large or multiple items of personal post.
 As a guide, Reception could reasonably manage a couple of standard letters or a small packet up to £3.00.
 Beyond this, either use a local post office or the Royal Mail's online system.

-Attempts at unauthorised access to University premises are continuing to increase and there have been a number of breaches of our security recently when members of the public have entered through the secure doors between the public and private parts of the building.
-Please don't hold the doors open for anyone who is not a member of staff, a research student or an official visitor and please don't let members of the public tailgate you.
-This habit is strongly discouraged, even at the risk of appearing unwelcoming!
-If you don't recognise someone as a member of the Lab then don't hesitate to ask them for identification and to refer them to Reception.
+In the past, there have been a number of breaches of our security when members of the public have entered through the secure doors between the public and private parts of the building.
+Please don't hold the doors open for anyone who is not a member of staff, a research student or an official visitor, and please don't let members of the public tailgate you.
+If you don't recognise someone as a member of the Lab, don't hesitate to ask them for identification and refer them to Reception.

-Members of the public are welcome in the café if they do not abuse the privilege but access through the secure doors must be by invitation only.
+Members of the public are permitted to use the café but access through the secure doors must be by invitation only.
 Visitors should report to Reception from where they should be met by a member of staff who takes responsibility for them throughout their visit and who escorts them out of the building afterwards.
 The University's legal advisor says that unauthorised access to University premises is trespass and the recommendation is that we should call the police to eject offenders.
 We obviously don't want to go to that extreme but we will do so if the need arises.